"How To Write Your Will"

 Be Specific and Realistic About Who Gets What

-The next step in my How to Write your Will Guide is to figure out who gets what.
+The next step in my How to Write A Will Guide is to figure out who gets what.
 Many times, I meet with clients who have multiple children and just want to leave everything to the children equally.
 That is excellent in theory but, sometimes, not realistic in practice.

 Some common examples of unrealistic requests by parents who love their children equally and dearly are: